 "Do what you believe in your heart to be right - for you'll be criticised anyway" - Eleanor Roosevelt.
 What quality is most valuable in a leader?

 Authenticity.

 I don't have a role model in the industry but outside it would be Katherine Johnson, the NASA mathematician.
+What is the most interesting thing you have read recently?
 The Planets by Brian Cox.